benjaminbellamy/Deodshiot/README.md

 Have a close look at the schematics and pictures below to see how things work.

+* Flash your microcontroller with the suitable program.
 * Remove the top cover.
 * Remove the 4 screws (you need a long - 4cm long minimum - Philips ⨁ screwdriver).
 * Remove the block out of Air Freshener.